-- The Fiddler system components are deployed within a single namespace on a Kubernetes cluster, typically using the official Fiddler Helm chart.
+The Fiddler system components are deployed within a single namespace on a Kubernetes cluster, using the official Fiddler Helm chart.

 - Fiddler core infrastructure relies on persistent volumes provided within the Kubernetes cluster.
 We recommend using encrypted storage volumes wherever possible.

 - Fiddler may be configured to utilize external infrastructure in a self-hosted environment, such as existing PostgresQL servers, but this is not required as all services are containerized by default.

 - Full-stack "any-prem" Fiddler includes observability infrastructure to monitor Fiddler system health and performance.
 These mainstream observability components may be integrated with external observability systems to support administration in a self-hosted environment.